Get

 How to Get Your Dog to Stop Sleeping in Your Bed

-Kicking your dog out of your bed can be a harsh blow to your pet’s ego and bond with you.
-They can take it as rejection and displeasure, leaving them wondering why you’re punishing them.
-As much as it might help your sleep, being abrupt and careless will pull on your conscience as much as it will hurt your dog’s feelings.
+Abruptly “kicking” your dog out of your bed can be a harsh blow to your pet’s bond with you, as they will not understand why they suddenly are not allowed in.
+They consider your bed theirs, so it would be unfair and confusing for them, leaving them wondering why you’re punishing them.
+As much as it might help your sleep, being abrupt and careless will pull on your conscience as much as it will hurt your dog’s feelings and trust.

-You’ll preserve your dog’s ego and your relationship by using positive reinforcement and predictability to convince them to sleep in their space.
+You’ll preserve your dog’s trust and your relationship by using positive reinforcement and predictability to convince them to sleep in their space.

 1. Get a Comfortable Dog Bed